Create and Manage Services

 |---|---|

-| Pause | Future scheduled visits are withdrawn while the agreement is paused |
+| Pause | Future scheduled visits are withdrawn while the service is paused |

-| Resume | The agreement becomes active again and future visits are generated from the recurrence |
+| Resume | The service becomes active again and future visits are generated from the recurrence |

-| Cancel | Future scheduled visits are withdrawn and the agreement stops generating work |
+| Cancel | Future scheduled visits are withdrawn and the service stops generating work |

-| Renew | A finite agreement is cloned into a new active term with the same service settings |
+| Renew | A finite service is cloned into a new active term with the same service settings |

 Paused and cancelled changes do not delete historical jobs or completed visits.

-The agreement stores visit value, invoice policy, and renewal reminder-day settings so your team can plan billing and renewals consistently.
+The service stores visit value, invoice policy, and renewal reminder-day settings so your team can plan billing and renewals consistently.
 When a generated visit is linked to a completed job, JobsiteOn marks the visit completed and prepares a draft invoice for review.

 Invoice policies work this way: